 A years-old rumor from a discredited political blog about Norway’s Muslim populations is reappearing amid a 2019 debate about immigration, as more and more people leave their home countries to seek safety and refuge elsewhere.

 First of all, it is not true that Norway has specifically targeted Muslim extremists for deportation.

-Between 1995 and 2011, Norway’s immigrant population tripled so that 600,000 of the country’s 5 million citizens were immigrants or descendants of immigrants.
-That has led to a debate about integration, immigration policy, multiculturalism and national identity in the country, according to a Migration Policy Institute report.
+Between 1995 and 2011, Norway’s immigrant population tripled, making 600,000 of the country’s 5 million citizens immigrants or descendants of immigrants.
+That has led directly to debates about integration, immigration policy, multiculturalism and national identity within the country.

 Since 2011, Norway has taken steps to reform certain aspects of its immigration laws, but the reforms were not specifically directed at Muslim immigrants.